mrcrunchybeans/scout/scout/functions/DEPLOY.md

 - ALGOLIA_ADMIN_API_KEY - Algolia Admin API Key (write privileges).
 MUST remain secret; do not store in Firestore or client code.
 - ALGOLIA_INDEX_NAME - Target Algolia index name

-Recommended: For a firebase-only workflow prefer `firebase functions:config:set` to store secrets used by functions (this avoids extra GCP Secret Manager steps).
-The functions code will read from `process.env` first and fall back to `functions.config()`.
+Environment configuration strategy (migrated away from functions.config())
+- Local/dev: use a `.env` file in `functions/` (see `.env.example`).
+The code uses `dotenv` and prefers `process.env`.
+- Production: set runtime environment variables in the Firebase Console for the Functions service, or use Secret Manager.
+The code prefers `process.env` and only falls back to deprecated `functions.config()` if present.

 Helper scripts
 - If you still prefer Secret Manager, helper scripts exist at `functions/scripts/provision_secrets.sh` and `functions/scripts/provision_secrets.ps1` — but they are optional.
 The instructions below show the firebase CLI approach which works without using GCP Secret Manager.